Water Source Heat Pump Costs

 Who Will Benefit from Water Source Heat Pump?

 Traditional water source heat pump systems are built for properties where there is a simultaneous need for heating and cooling throughout the year.
 Water source heat pumps produce heat similarly to ground source heat pumps.
-Pipes are placed under the water in a lake, river or stream, where the water temperature is constant at a level of between 7 and 12 degrees.
+Pipes are placed under the water in a lake, river or stream, where the water temperature is constant at a level of between 7 to 12 degrees.
 The liquid in the pipes draws up the heat, which is then passed to a heat pump situated inside the household.

 Water source heat pump is a part of a geothermal heating and air conditioning system.
-Water source heat pump uses water or a water/refrigerant mix to both heat and cool your property.
+A water source heat pump uses water or a water/refrigerant mix to both heat and cool your property.
 There are two types of water source heat pumps: closed loop and open loop.
 With an open loop, water from a source like a river or a lake is drawn into a pipe and led to the heat exchanger where heat is released.
 The water is then returned to the initial source.
 In a closed loop system, a refrigerant is led through a closed loop of pipes and it absorbs the heat from the ground.

 The reason why water source heat pumps are so energy-efficient is that they are suitable for balancing energy needs – they eliminate energy waste by finding a use for it elsewhere in the household.
 Water source heat pumps are an attractive alternative for properties situated near a suitable water source – they will allow both heating and cooling of separate spaces; they are easy to maintain, function quietly and there are no visible external units.

-What are the Running Costs of a Water Source Heat Pump?
+What Are the Running Costs of a Water Source Heat Pump?

 There are basically three factors that affect the running cost of a water source heat pump: the size of the property and the amount of energy needed for heating it; the operating efficiency of the water source heat pump and the temperature of the source of energy.